Yixf-Self/HTSLIB.jl/README.md

 # HTSLIB

 This package will be ready for users in a month.
-Welcome for everyone to give advices.
+Welcome for everyone to give me advices.

 ### Doing